cccbr/runningatower/content/docs/080-stays-and-sliders/index.md

 This will involve witnessing the operation of the stay and slider when the bell is rung up.
 This is potentially dangerous and you **MUST** take the following precautions:

 1. Place yourself in a position where you can see the stay and slider but are not in the direct line in the unlikely event of the clapper breaking.
-2. A further person is in the ringing room ready to raise the bell.
+2. A further person is in the Ringing Room ready to raise the bell.
-3. Ideally, a third person is with you in the bell chamber.
+3. Ideally, a third person is with you in the Bell Chamber.
-4. Either tie the clapper, or all persons in the bell chamber wear hearing protection.
+4. Either tie the clapper, or all persons in the Bell Chamber wear hearing protection.
-5. A system of signals is agreed between the ringing room and the bell chamber.
+5. A system of signals is agreed between the Ringing Room and the Bell Chamber.
 This could be jerking the rope on an adjacent bell.
 6. Signal to raise the bell and witness the interaction between stay and slider.
 7. If there is any problem, give the signal to immediately lower the bell.
 {{</hint>}}